ybtag/adb/README.md

 If there is nothing wrong. the `libcrypto.a` will be built out.

-cp it to `n-adb/prebuilt/windows/32/`
+cp it to `adb/prebuilt/windows/32/`

 4. build adb

-switch to the n-adb source direcoty, and run following commands
+switch to the adb source direcoty, and run following commands

 ```
 $ mkdir build32